sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 Initially, this caused a "flooding" effect: because I attribute IPs to the cities where they are announced, a single China Telecom node in Hong Kong would suddenly appear to "own" a staggering percentage of the global internet.
 To fix this, I had to implement specific logic for China-based networks.
 I used pattern matching to parse provincial hints and city names from the APNIC WHOIS database—mapping "CHINANET-BJ" to Beijing or "CHINANET-GD" to Guangdong—and then distributed the logical weight of these massive blocks across major domestic hubs.
 This prevents a few international peering points from unfairly skewing the map and provides a much more accurate (if still technically "logical") view of where that weight actually lives.

 ### UX and Rendering

 I've made several UX improvements to how the map handles data density and rendering performance.
-I've grouped together close-by cities to reduce visual clutter; you can zoom in to see them split out individually.
-Rendering is also more efficient now, as the map will avoid rendering cities that aren't currently visible in the viewport.
+Because the BGP data introduced many more cities, the map became significantly more cluttered, especially when zoomed out.
+To help with this, I've grouped together close-by cities to reduce visual clutter.
+This grouping is dynamic so you can actually zoom in to see each city split out individually like before.
+This also slightly improves performance since there's fewer shapes to render.

+I made another performance improvement by changing the map to only render cities that are visible in the viewport.
+When you pan over to another region the cities will pop in.

 The visual size of cities on the map also now dynamically reflects their importance.
-Their size depends on a weighted combination of aggregate peering and IP dominance, contributing 80% and 20% to the size calculation respectively.
+Previously, cities were sized based on their relative peering bandwidth.
+Now, their size depends on a weighted combination of aggregate peering bandwidth and IP dominance, contributing 80% and 20% to the size calculation respectively.
+The reasoning behind this is that peering bandwidth is much more of a signal that there's more Internet activity than IP space being advertised.

 ### Better Exports